How To Clean Your Coffee Maker

 Note: this method is NOT recommended for fixing your actual human relationships.

 What You Will Need

-By cleaning out all the nasty germies propagating like bunnies, you will vastly decrease your risk unwittingly poisoning yourself (just think of how awful an obituary that would be).
+By cleaning out all the nasty germs (possibly including coliform bacteria) propagating like bunnies, you will vastly decrease your risk of unwittingly poisoning yourself (just think of how awful an obituary that would be).

 No matter what sort of advanced gadgetry you use, it won’t matter one bit if your coffee maker isn’t clean.

 But if germophobia isn't enough to convince you, how about the taste?
 Old, burned-on oils leave your coffee tasting bitter and rancid.
 With a little effort every so often, you can protect yourself from the shame (not to mention the disgust) of skunky, stale coffee flavors (2).

 "When the coffee you brew starts to taste bitter and funky, it’s time to give your coffee machine a little extra love.
 A simple cleaning [...] will also remove mineral buildup and clean out the coffee oils that get left behind and turn rancid. " -The Kitchn

 To clean out your coffee maker, here is what you will need:

 - White vinegar (enough to fill your coffee makers carafe)

 - Cotton swabs (optional)